Annotated Pantheist Reading List

 The Riddle of the Universe by Ernst Haeckel, (translated from the German by Joseph McCabe) Harper & Brothers, New York, 1900.

-A superb analysis by the scientist who coined the term "ecology", who advocated modern Pantheism as a religious form consistent with science but rejecting the dualistic world-view which separates Deity from Nature.
+An excellent analysis by the scientist who coined the term "ecology", who advocated modern Pantheism as a religious form consistent with science but rejecting the dualistic world-view which separates Deity from Nature.
+While Haeckel had pseudo-scientific views about race which were and are clearly incorrect, his ideas on how to embrace a pantheistic substitution for traditional religion remains valuable.

 "The Universe and Me" by D.H.
 Lawrence in Phoenix: The Posthumous Papers of D.H.
 Lawrence , Viking Press, 1964.